-Alec Taylor (Mr. McQueen) is currently a sophomore at Florida Gulf Coast University, and is excited to perform in his first musical at the college level.
-He was born and raised in Tennessee, and worked at Advantage Models and Talent throughout middle school where he would audition for TV shows and movies.
-After moving to Florida for high school, Alec discovered his love for theatre.
-Past credits include: Usnavi in In the Heights, Reuben in Joseph and The Amazing Technicolor Dreamcoat, and Gangster #1 in The Drowsy Chaperone.
-FGCU credits: Pantalone in The Servant of Two Mastersand Schuppanizgh in Black Comedy.
+Alec Taylor (Stage Manager, Throttle) Alec is currently a sophomore at Florida Gulf Coast University, and is excited to perform in his first show at TheatreZone.
+He was born and raised in Tennessee, and worked at Advantage Models and Talent where he would audition for TV shows and movies.
+After moving to Florida for his high school years, Alec discovered his love for theatre.
+Past credits include: Usnavi in In The Heights, Reuben in Joseph and The Amazing Technicolor Dreamcoat, and Gangster #1 in The Drowsy Chaperone.
+FGCU credits: Pantalone in The Servant of Two Masters, and Schuppanizgh in Black Comedy.
 Besides theatre, he enjoys playing video games, reading, and watching multiple different sports.

 WHO’S WHO ON THE STAFF

-Mark Danni (Director) Mark is the Founding Artistic Director of TheatreZone, an Equity professional theatre company in Naples, FL.
-He has been involved with many Broadway, Off-Broadway and regional productions as a Director, Music Director, Conductor and Drummer/Percussionist.
+Mark Danni (Director) Mark is the Founding Artistic Director of TheatreZone.
+He has been involved with many Broadway, Off-Broadway and Regional productions as a Director, Music Director, Conductor and Drummer/Percussionist.
 Mark has directed many Broadway veterans and celebrities such as Gary Sandy (WKRP In Cincinnati), Nancy Dussault (Too Close For Comfort), Andrea McArdle (Broadway’s original Annie), Donna McKechnie (A Chorus Line), Georgia Engel (Mary Tyler Moore, & Everybody Loves Raymond), Eddie Mekka (Laverne & Shirley), David Garrison (Married With Children) and Jim and Kassie DePaiva (One Life To Live).
 Mark was invited to re-create and direct his critically acclaimed TheatreZone production of Sweeney Todd with Opera Roanoke in Roanoke, VA, and his regional premiere of The Boy From Oz received national acclaim and a visit from Australian David Spicer who holds the rights to the show.
-He has conducted the National Tours of Les Miserables and Barnum, and has played drums and percussion on Broadway with Chicago, Annie Get Your Gun, Les Miserables, Miss Saigon, Joseph… Dreamcoat, Grand Hotel and Nunsense.
-Mark also toured the country and the world with The Phantom of the Opera, Les Miserables, Fame, Hair, 42nd Street, Nunsense and Evita.
-Mark, originally from Buffalo, NY, holds a Bachelor of Music degree from Baldwin-Wallace University in Cleveland, Ohio.
-He is a proud member of The Stage Directors & Choreographers Society (SDC) and the American Federation of Musicians (AFM).
-This is Marks 4thcollaboration with FGCU after having directed Godspell, Xanaduand Of Thee I Sing.
+He has conducted the National Tours of Les Misérables and Barnum, and has played drums and percussion on Broadway with Chicago, Annie Get Your Gun, Les Misérables, Miss Saigon, Joseph… Dreamcoat, Grand Hotel and Nunsense.
+Mark also toured the country and the world with The Phantom of the Opera, Les Misérables, Fame, Hair, 42nd Street, Nunsense and Evita.
+Originally from Buffalo, NY, Mark holds a Bachelor of Music degree from Baldwin-Wallace University in Cleveland, Ohio.
+He is a proud member of The Stage Directors and Choreographers Society (SDC) and the American Federation of Musicians (AFM).

 Karen Molnar (Choreographer) Choreography Credits: FILM: Italian Lessons.
 OFF-BROADWAY: Space Trek: A Musical Parody, Sea Fever, What Would Esther Williams Do… REGIONAL: Resident Choreographer for TheatreZone, Mt.
 Washington Valley Theatre Company, Rockwell Dinner Theatre, Lake Performing Arts, Millbrook Playhouse, and many others.
 COLLEGIATE: Merrily We Roll Along at Yale University and The New Amsterdam Theatre in NYC.
 Directing Credits: Dames At Sea, TheatreZone.
 Acting Credits: TOURS: On The Town (Flossie/Dance Capt.), Wizard Of Oz (Glinda).
 OFF-BROADWAY: Revival of Irene with Lee Roy Reams.
 REGIONAL: The Secret Garden (Lily), Next to Normal (Diana), Sweeney Todd (Mrs. Lovett), 9 To 5 (Violet), High Society (Liz), High Spirits (Elvira, with Georgia Engel), Stepping Out (Maxine, with Donna McKechnie), Nine (Luisa), Chess (Svetlana, with Michael Amante), Jekyll & Hyde (Emma), Baby (Pam), Mack & Mabel (Lottie, with Gary Sandy), Little Shop of Horrors (Audrey), Bye Bye Birdie (Rosie), Anything Goes (Reno Sweeney), West Side Story (Anita), A Chorus Line (Kristine), Spelling Bee (Rona), Company (Joanne), No, No, Nannette (Lucille).
 FILM and TV: Guiding Light, One Life To Live, Sex And The City, For Richer Or Poorer, Step Mom, The Astronaut’s Wife.
 Karen has a Bachelor of Arts degree in Musical Theatre and Marketing from Baldwin-Wallace University in Cleveland, Ohio, and is a proud member of The Stage Directors and Choreographers Society (SDC), The Actors’ Equity Association (AEA), and Screen Actors Guild/American Federation of Television and Radio Artists (SAG/AFTRA).

-Kathleen Kolacz (Costume Designer) Broadway/National Tours: The Sound of Music, Showboat, Phantom of the Opera, Miss Saigon, Crazy for You, 42nd Street, Evita, Les Miserables, Follies, West Side Story and Big.
+Kathleen Kolacz (Costume Design) Broadway/National Tours: The Sound of Music, Showboat, Phantom of the Opera, Miss Saigon, Crazy For You, 42nd Street, Evita, Les Miserables, Follies, West Side Story and Big.
 Assistant wardrobe mistress: Radio City Music Hall, Detroit Opera Theatre and Dayton Opera Theatre.
 Kathleen was also a guest wardrobe assistant for the opening of the premiere season for Opera Pacific.